openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 nats-server --tlsverify --tlscert ~/certs/server_cert.pem --tlskey ~/certs/server_key.pem --tlscacert ~/certs/client_cert.pem
 ```

-The adapter is configured to perform mutual authentication and provided with the
-paths to the server cert, the client's private key, and a certificate chain file
-that, at a minimum, contains the client's self-signed certificate.
+The Adapter is configured to perform mutual authentication and is provided with the paths to the server certificate, the client's private key, and a certificate chain file that, at a minimum, contains the client's self-signed certificate.

 ```yaml
 nats: